Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2026

 Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2025

-REN offers over 300 designs, with women’s standard plans starting at ¥2,500 (with reservation discount).
-What’s included: Kimono, obi, socks, sandals, and optional hair sets (add ¥1,000).
-Premium plans go up to ¥6,000 for silk options.
-Men’s plans start at ¥3,500, and couples at ¥6,500.
-Special features: Discounts during busy seasons (July-August), partner rickshaw services with 10% off, and sizes up to 3L for men/women.
+REN offers more than 300 designs, with women’s standard plans starting at ¥2,500 (with reservation discount).
+What’s included: kimono, obi, socks, sandals, and optional hair set (add ¥1,000).
+Premium plans go up to ¥6,000 for silk options; men’s plans start at ¥3,500, and couples at ¥6,500.
+Special features: discounts during the busy July–August season, partner rickshaw services with 10% off, and sizes up to 3L for both men and women.
 Location: 5 minutes from Asakusa Station.
-Returns by 5 p.m., with late fees.
-Booking: Via Messenger or Instagram; walk-ins welcome but prioritized for reservations.
-Why choose it: Budget-friendly and ideal for groups.
+Returns by 5 p.m., with late fees afterward.
+Booking: via Messenger or Instagram; walk-ins welcome but reservations get priority.
+Why choose it: budget-friendly and ideal for groups.

 3. Kimono Rental Wargo (Asakusa and Other Locations)